Interview Sulaiman Othman

 I assume that as a female writer, you wish to highlight the challenges and hardships women experience in Gaza?

 Of course, the Palestinian woman is the most fragile point in all the challenges that beset the region.
 There is a social movement that is developing steadily under occupation and no one can ever stop its progress.
 But it still does not meet our expectations as women, and we address needed concepts.
 In my collection of short stories, I describe the Palestinian woman in Gaza, the West Bank, and in the diaspora.
 This woman is a symbol of several social and political issues that the Palestinians are dealing with.

 Palestinian people need a creative woman’s revolution, a revolution against outdated customs and traditions particulary the misunderstanding of the role of religion.
 In a confined place like Gaza, which has been a ghetto for so many years, what do you expect from the people who watch the world through their TV and social media screens only?

 The time has come for women to step out of the closed feminist cantons, whose funded programs do not adequately serve women’s goals for a societal development policy which taken women into account.

 Big slogans on women’s liberation are not enough.
-We need to dig deeply into the reason behind the woman’s failure to realise her own potential to be an effective person.
-Woman should work hard and long against patriarchy and should strife to make their voice heard as members prosecuted nation.
-Woman have the right to be part of the decision-making process and part of its outcome as well.
+We need to dig deeply into the reason behind the women’s failure to realise her own potential to be an effective person.
+Women should work hard and long against patriarchy and should strife to make their voices heard as members prosecuted nation.
+Women have the right to be part of the decision-making process and part of its outcome as well.